DC-AC/SQL2016_Scripted_Install/README.md

 --You have SQL Media mounted to the D: drive

---You have Ola Hallengen's scripts in C:\temp.
-I'm having an issue with invoke-webrequest in Windows 2016 that I need to get worked out

 --The SSMS silent installer doesn't offer any indication of progress, and has worked about 50% of the time in my testing

 --Even though SQL Server 2016 does not require .NET 3.5, Database Mail does.
 I'm currently waiting to hear back to see if this fixed in CU1